HR Manager- Key responsibilities and Qualities Leading HR Professionals Should Have

 This is also the department that handles such issues as discrimination and harassment at work.
 Employees often hesitate to report these because they are worried about how it will affect their job, but HR is obligated to offer protection and to follow up on reports.
 Providing as much documentation as possible to HR, such as emails and performance evaluations, may be helpful in these situations.
 For other issues, the company might have a conflict resolution framework in place that involves mediation or other ways for employees to resolve their differences and continue working together effectively.

-Why Should Human Resources Manager should Labour Laws?
+Why Should Human Resources Manager know Labour Laws?

 Knowing the Employment Agreement